gkono-splunk/o11y-lambda-workshop/README.md

 ##### _Workshop Question_
 > _Notice the difference?_

-- You should be able to see the `producer-lambda` function and the call it is making to the `consumer-lambda` function this time!
+- You should be able to see the `producer-lambda` and `consumer-lambda` functions linked by the propagated context this time!

 ![Splunk APM, Service Map](/images/09-Manual-ServiceMap.png)